Leveling

 Overview

 The leveling system allows you to create custom progression tracks for players.
-Each leveling track is defined by a YAML file in the leveling/
+Each leveling track is defined by a YAML file in the leveling/ folder, where the filename (without .yml) becomes the level ID.
+Players can progress through multiple different leveling tracks simultaneously.

 Basic Level Settings